lucisaldanha/lusalga.github.io/README.md

  - Need to set up my own content first (avatar, projects, links), then move on for CSS styling.
 Get ideas from travelsite project(colors and font style).
  - Next, CSS and colors.
  - Next personalized Logo and Icon.
  - Set up new email for contact.
- - set up 404 not found page for Blog link.
+Added but not work, shows 405 error message.

 ### `Past steps`

  - Download template from https://startbootstrap.com/themes/freelancer/
  - Create repository.
  - Update README.md.
+ - set up 404 not found page for Blog link.